 'Hi, do you have a place for us?' we asked

 'No , were are full' said the owner

-At first I thought he was making a joke, just as the French owner on our way south.
+At first I thought he was making a joke, just like the French owner on our way south.

 'We are really full', he said 'didn't you see the sign?'

-Later we noticed that there was a piece of paper near the entrance saying 'complet'.
+Later we noticed a piece of paper near the entrance saying 'complet'.
 The campsite was already overflowing and more people had made reservations to arrive.